Home | Send Feedback | Share on Bluesky |

 sea.rasc.ch.
 86400 IN CAA 0 issue "letsencrypt.org"

-I run all the following commands as a root user on a Debian 11.
-If you are not logged in as root, prepend sudo
+I run all the following commands as a root user on Debian 13.
+If you are not logged in as root, prepend sudo to the commands or switch to root with sudo -i.

-First, make sure that the system is up-to-date.
+First, make sure that the system is up to date.

 apt update

-apt full-upgrade
+apt dist-upgrade

 The easiest way to install Seafile is with Docker.
 Install Docker following the installation instructions on this web page: https://docs.docker.com/engine/install/debian/